asanmateu/healthcare-rag-chatbot/README.md

 make stop
 ```

-You can interact with the chatbot on `localhost:8501`:
+You can interact with the chatbot API on `localhost:8000`, and the chatbot UI on `localhost:8501`:

 <img width="1614" alt="Screenshot 2024-03-27 at 19 44 54" src="https://github.com/asanmateu/healthcare-rag-chatbot/assets/62403518/ef6de300-5dbd-41a0-b89f-34fbe94473bf">

-You might also want to check the API docs on `localhost:8000`.

-Make sure your AuraDB instance is up and running!

 ## Database design